jhamrick/emacs/README.md

 ### Install using el-get

+These plugins should be installed using `el-get` (which is included as a submodule).
+To install these, open emacs and run `M-x el-get-install
+<plugin>`.

 * [Auto Complete](https://github.com/auto-complete/auto-complete)
 * [Jedi](https://github.com/tkf/emacs-jedi)
 * [Popup](https://github.com/auto-complete/popup-el)

 ### Manual install

+These plugins must be manually downloaded and saved to the path indicated in the parentheses.

 * [AUCTex 11.87](http://www.gnu.org/software/auctex/download.html) (`.emacs.d/plugins/auctex`)
 * [Pydoc Info 0.2](https://bitbucket.org/jonwaltman/pydoc-info) (`.emacs.d/plugins/pydoc-info-0.2`)